Aitslab/EasyNER/README.md

 ### Quick start guide

-1. Before installation: Downnload and install anaconda from https://www.anaconda.com/
+1. Before installation of EasyNER:
+   EasyNER is written in the Python programming language.
+Before you use it, you need to install Python.
+This easiest way to do this is to use Anaconda.
+For this, download Anaconda and follow this instructions from https://www.anaconda.com/.
+Alternatively, follow this Python installation guide: https://realpython.com/installing-python/.

-2. Clone the repository to your target folder
+3. Clone the repository to your target folder

 ```console